Uneeza-UT/Digital-Marketing/README.md

-# Digital Marketing Platform
+# Digital Marketing Platform – Backend API

-A full-stack digital marketing platform designed for agencies to showcase services, manage client inquiries, and schedule consultations through a conversion-focused interface.
+This is a RESTful backend API built using ASP.NET Core and Entity Framework Core for a digital marketing platform.
+The API handles consultation form submissions, user authentication, and CMS data management.

+It stores and manages client consultation requests in an Azure SQL Database and provides secure access through JWT-based authentication.

 ---